Why a compliance-based mindset will fail

 Propagate a risk-aware, risk-engaged culture

 The greatest hurdle to overcome in supporting a risk-aware culture is the foundational principle that there is no such thing as perfect protection.
 To executives that are uneducated on the subject and non-technical, this concept on the surface can be frustrating.
 As such, it is critical to start with presenting risk in the context of business outcomes.
 Risk is a critical piece of the strategic thinking that the c-level and board undertake to steer an organization and they must be effectively informed.
-It is your job as a security leader to present that information to them as effectively as possible.
+It is your job as a security leader to communicate the level of risk to them as effectively as possible.

 Risk is a critical aspect of business strategy

 The second tenet of a risk-engaged culture is the recognition that with any strategic decision about risk comes a residual risk that can't be addressed under the current strategy.
 Effective risk management processes that roll up into the overall enterprise risk profile result in secure growth for the business.
 Although, for too many CISO’s any residual risk is seen as a failure to do their job.
 However, a risk-aware culture enables the organization to effectively convey the decisions of which risks to address and why.
 This transparency is imperative to ensure that the whole organization knows where it stands.

 Effectively report on the risk-based approach